Submissions

 Students are expected to work with a faculty mentor to ensure that the abstract and subsequent presentation is professionally written.

 Everyone attending the conference, including each presenter, must register.
 Pre-registration entitles you to attend all conference events, including lunch.
-While registration will also be taken at the door, the conference lunch cannot be guaranteed.

 The submitter accepts the responsibility to ensure that the presentation is made.
 If an unexpected event prevents an author from presenting, the submitter is responsible for finding an alternate presenter.
 If this is not possible, the author is responsible for contacting the conference organizers as soon as possible.